-137Mod Agun, How the West helps its African allies to lose elections: Pambazuka News, 26 September 2013
+137Mod Agun, How the West helps its African allies to lose elections: Pambazuka News, 26 September 2013 138Ibid

-General elections the CORD alliance, led by former Prime Minster, Raila Odinga, w seen as supporters of the West's neocolonialism agenda- which may not have been case as research on this area is still lacking.
+General elections the CORD alliance, led by former Prime Minster, Raila Odinga, were seen as supporters of the West's neocolonialism agenda- which may not have been the case as research on this area is still lacking.

-However through this study in Mathare, findings indicate that although statements by western diplomats may have influenced the platform through wh politicians run their campaign in the 2013 General Elections, at the village level, the statements did not largely affect who the electorate in these areas voted for.
-Through study, issues touching on the residents of Mathare such as extra-judicial killing ethnicity, broken promises on development by politicians and land seemed to be major factors to who they voted for.
-The intervention by diplomats from some of diplomatic missions in Kenya may have influenced Uhuru Kenyatta to position himse a nationalist, at the National level defending the Republic's interest but at the vil this nationalist, approach of defending the country's resources level, pride/sovereignty may have endeared him to Kenyans such as those in Mathare ; rallied feelings among them of finally belonging to a country that cares for its people their day to day issues.
-Indeed, in a nut shell, the Jubilee Alliance promised a sover nation, that allowed Kenyans to choose their own destiny, and reflected the aspiration the youth who form the majority in Kenya.
-This vision resonated with many Ker youth especially those in the informal settlements such as Mathare.
+However through this study in Mathare, findings indicate that although the statements by western diplomats may have influenced the platform through which politicians run their campaign in the 2013 General Elections, at the village level, these statements did not largely affect who the electorate in these areas voted for.
+Through this study, issues touching on the residents of Mathare such as extra-judicial killings, ethnicity, broken promises on development by politicians and land seemed to be the major factors to who they voted for.
+The intervention by diplomats from some of the diplomatic missions in Kenya may have influenced Uhuru Kenyatta to position himself as a nationalist, at the National level defending the Republic's interest but at the village level, this nationalist, approach of defending the country's resources and pride/sovereignty may have endeared him to Kenyans such as those in Mathare as it rallied feelings among them of finally belonging to a country that cares for its people and their day to day issues.
+Indeed, in a nut shell, the Jubilee Alliance promised a sovereign nation, that allowed Kenyans to choose their own destiny, and reflected the aspirations of the youth who form the majority in Kenya.
+This vision resonated with many Kenyan youth especially those in the informal settlements such as Mathare.